 PHI 7381 20th Century German Philosophers of Art (Directed Reading)

 PHI 8347 Gadamer and Art (Fall 2019)

 Doctoral Dissertations and Master’s Theses

 Jennifer Schnitzius, University of Dallas, M.A.
-Thesis (in progress).
+Thesis.
 “Gadamerian Hermeneutics: An Approach to Interpreting Scripture as Opposed to Other Texts.”
 Thesis director.
 Spring 2019.